 Besides using the Mail password prompts, the users can manually add the passwords in the Mac Mail application’s settings.
 This method is effective when the password prompt appears while trying to send or receive an email.
 This method also answers your doubts regarding “How do I update my password in Mac Mail?”
 You can manually add the password in the Mac Mail settings by the following method.

-Step.
-2→ Now go to Mail > Preferences > Accounts.
+2. Now go to Mail and select Accounts.

 In addition, verify that you have correctly added the SSL options and the outgoing server’s port number per the configuration requirements of your email provider.
 This might require you to ask your ISP about these settings.
 Then, check the box to determine and save the account settings automatically.